-All residents, staff, regular contractors, visitors and professional people if your card is flashing red as it needs replacing when this happens.
+All residents, staff, regular contractors, visitors and professional people have their own cards.
 The information the "Contact Harald" system generates can assist to trace any contacts with a reported positive case of coronavirus.
 The cards are activated 24 hours a day.
-Regular visitors are issued with their own cards and for irregular visitors, cards are issued for that visit and then information is uploaded and kept ready for the next visitor.
-Please let staff know
+If your card is flashing red please report this to staff so that they can arrange a replacement for you.